OMR-Research/lmx/docs/design-process-notes/design-process-notes.md

 ### Measure `<measure>`, `[measure]`

-Measures begin with a `measure` token, and then a sequence of inner elements continues.
-So the `measure` token can be used as the measure separator and all information about the measure after the `measure` token and before the next `measure` token.
+Measures begin with a `measure` token, followed by a sequence of its inner elements.
+The `measure` token therefore serves as a measure separator, with all information belonging to a measure lying after one `measure` token and before the next.

 ### Staff `<staff>`, `[staff]`

 Monophonic music is typically written on only one-staff systems, whereas piano music is written onto two-staff systems.
 The piano two-staff system is sometimes called a grandstaff.

 There may be even three-staff systems and there is [one example in the corpus](https://musescore.com/openscore-lieder-corpus/scores/6005658)!
-But these cases are rare and will ignore them.
+But these cases are rare and we will ignore them.

 For single-staff music, there is no need to annotate which staff a given note belongs to.
-So none of the mentioned tokens are used in such a case.
+So no staff-related tokens are used in such a case.
 NOT EVEN EXPLICIT `staff:1` TOKENS! (because MusicXML does not include the `<staff>` elements in such a case either)

 For grandstaff music, a voice may transition from one staff to the other, so we need explicit notation.
 A multi-staff part begins its first `<measure>` with a `<staves>` element inside the `<attributes>` element, which contains `2` - the number of staves that will be used.
 Since stave count changes mid-part are rare, we chose to ignore this element during linearization.